These Caramel Pecan Chocolate Chip Toffee Bars are the perfect solution for white and dark chocolate lovers alike. Plus, caramel!

 If that list doesn’t speak for itself, let me just add: there’s a whole lot to love with these caramel pecan chocolate chip toffee bars.

 Layer bars are the best.
 The buttery, shortbread-like crust gets a quick snap in the oven, and then all the other yumminess gets layered and dolloped and sprinkled on top.

-Back in the oven, at which time you should spend the 20 minutes summoning the patience to let the bars cool completely (unless you want a mess of gooey, lava-esque, hot caramel), and then, your waiting will be rewarded because those glorious layer bars are all yours.
+Back in the oven, at which time you should spend the 20 minutes summoning the patience to let the bars cool completely (unless you want a mess of gooey, lava-esque, hot caramel).
+Because waiting will be rewarded when the caramel pecan chocolate chip toffee bars bars are all yours.